 We happily welcome new clients.

 CEFB is committed to providing services in a respectful, fair and equitable manner and to be transparent and accountable to our community.
 We believe in social justice, the reduction of poverty in our community, and helping individuals and their families feel valued – regardless of their circumstances.
 As a member of the Food Banks Canada, CEFB has access to the many grants and programs that they offer and we subscribe to The Ethical Foodbanking Code.
-The CEFB is also a member of the Ontario Association of Food Banks and the Newcastle & District Chamber of Commerce.
+The CEFB is also a member of the Feed Ontario and the Newcastle & District Chamber of Commerce.

 CEFB’s Board of Directors are: